Why This Legendary Type Of Orgasm Is Controversial

 Female ejaculation, aka squirting, has become a lot more mainstream in the past few decades, thanks in part to porn.
 Indeed, many a porn video has led us to believe that if you stimulate a vagina in just the right way, it'll transform into a free-flowing, wellspring of ejaculate.

 But long before squirting was its own porn category, female ejaculation had mystified and fascinated sex experts.
-These days, sex experts offer workshops for people to learn how to squirt, although the occurrence is still somewhat mysterious, or at least misunderstood.
+In the 1980s, a sex researcher named Deborah Sundahl, who is known for her research on the G-spot, found that some women can ejaculate as a result of deep stimulation.
+Sundahl even released a video tutorial program in 1992 designed to teach people how to squirt, which was quite radical for the time.
+These days, Sundahl and other sex experts offer workshops for people to learn how to squirt.
+But the occurrence is still somewhat mysterious, or at least misunderstood.

 Here's what researchers know about squirting from an anatomical standpoint: If you insert an object or penis inside of the vaginal opening, about one-third of the way up, and push it against the anterior vaginal wall, there is a ridged area of the tissue (aka the G-spot region) that feels like soft corduroy during arousal, explains Patti Britton, PhD, clinical sexologist.
 "Behind that wall of the vagina is something that we refer to as the peri-urethral ducts or the peri-urethral sponge," Dr. Britton says.